Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

+\textit{Step 4: Predict counterfactual ${PC}^{P>0}$.} Predict municipal private unit costs for non-PAYT municipalities using the RF function mapping $X$ onto causal changes in unit costs previously estimated for PAYT municipalities.
+For each non-PAYT municipality, assess whether PAYT would affect unit costs significantly.
+If this is the case, replace the observed $PC^{P>0}$ in the absence of PAYT with its predicted counterpart under PAYT.

 Figure \ref{fig:cape_map} plots the predicted price semi-elasticities of RW and TW demands after three years of adoption.
-As expected, color differences in the same area indicate that higher recycling is associated to lower avoidance and vice versa.
+Color differences in the same area indicate that higher recycling is associated to smaller reductions in total waste and vice versa.

-Figure \ref{fig:cape5} shows the negative correlation between price elasticities of recycling and waste avoidance aggregated by percentiles.

-The elasticity of substitution between behaviors is not constant and does not lead to rebound effects on total waste (i.e., a negative $CAPE_A$).
-Using local linear regression \citep{Li2004}, I estimate that one percent point increase in the price semi-elasticity of recycling decreases that of waste avoidance between 0.03 and 0.4 percent points.
+\parindent{0.5cm} In particular, I estimate that a one percent point increase in $CAPE_{RW}$ decreases $CAPE_{TW}$ in absolute terms by on average 0.1 percent points (see Figure \ref{fig:cape5} in Appendix).
+Importantly, the elasticity of substitution between the effects on recycling and total waste does not lead to rebound effects (i.e., higher total waste).

-\parindent{0.5cm} Despite substitutabilities between recycling and avoidance behaviors, policy simulations show that most municipalities would benefit from PAYT adoption.
+Despite substitutabilities between waste reduction and recycling behaviors, policy simulations show that most municipalities would benefit from PAYT adoption.
 Table \ref{tab:welfarepred} shows predicted policy effects on municipal costs by policy year if all municipalities were to implement PAYT (distributions are plotted in Figure \ref{fig:hist_swe} in Appendix \ref{Sec:appendixD:swe}).

-Compared to counterfactual municipal and pollution costs, UW reductions lead to benefits for both waste management (-24\%) and the environment (-2.3\%) on average over the policy years.
-Further, increased RW causes higher costs for waste managements (+21\%) but also pollution reductions for the environment (-15\%).
-In year 3, average per capita total cost savings amount to \EUR{}30, however, there is large variation.
+Compared to a counterfactual zero-price (no PAYT) scenario, UW reductions lead to a 24\% decrease in municipal costs of waste management on average over the policy years.
+At the same time, increased RW raises municipal costs by on average 21\%.
+In year 3, average per capita total cost savings amount to \EUR{}24, however, there is large variation.
 Figure \ref{fig:maplast} maps this variation: despite effect heterogeneity, waste prices cause cost savings for most municipalities.